ibm-skills-network/author-workbench-knowledgebase/docs/activities/quick-start.md

 ## What is an Activity?

 Activities are focused learning units where learners consume a single asset.
-Unlike Guided Projects which contain multiple resources, an activity contains just one:
+Unlike Guided Projects which contain multiple resources, an activity contains exactly one asset.
+This can be:

 - **A video** - An instructional or educational video
 - **An assignment** - A single assessment or task